HarryVienna/Makerfabs-MaTouch-and-Sunton-ESP32-S3-7-Inch-Display-LVGL/README.md

 You will see

 - How to use the ESP-IDF LCD driver
-- How to configure GT911 resultion
+- How to configure GT911 resolution
 - How to configure LVGL